 This was the first-ever cookbook the Miramichi Reader was asked to review, and no sooner had I removed it from its protective bubble mailer when it was taken from my hands by my wife who proceeded to oooh and aah over every glossy page and delicious-looking photograph.
 She claimed the recipes called for ingredients she already had in the house, so they could be easily made (if she so wished).
 Looks like this cookbook already had her ‘seal of approval’!
+One of the best things about a cookbook can be recreating these meals without having to get all manner of weird ingredients to make them ‘perfect’.
+All some will have to do is check what is the best way when boiling frozen chicken or how they can crush garlic properly with a garlic press.

 In Rock Recipes Christmas, Barry C. Parsons provides everything you need to prepare for the ultimate holiday season.
 From the perfect turkey dinner with all the trimmings to delectable cakes, cookies, breads, and desserts-there are even recipes for gift giving-Parsons offers the blueprint for a truly delicious festive season.
 A New Year’s menu is here too, with a mouth-watering ham and party nibbles for guests.
 This is old-fashioned family cooking at its very best, and every recipe is accompanied by a full-page colour photograph (taken by the author, who is also a photographer) to help with the perfect presentation.